Octobug/notes/software_engineering/system_design/ddia/part_1_foundations_of_data_systems/01_reliable_scalable_and_maintainable_applications.md

 A data-intensive application provides commonly needed functionalities:

-- Store data (databases)
+- Databases: Store data
-- Remember the result of an expensive operation to speed up reads (caches)
+- Caches: Remember the result of an expensive operation to speed up reads
-- Allow users to search data by keyword (search indexes)
+- Search Indexes: Allow users to search data by keyword
-- Send a message to another process, to be handled asynchronously (stream processing)
+- Stream Processing: Send a message to another process, to be handled asynchronously
-- Periodically crunch a large amount of data (batch processing)
+- Batch Processing: Periodically crunch a large amount of data

 ## Thinking About Data Systems